-The instructions in this section are for use with GeneMapper® ID-X software or GeneMapper® ID software, version 3.2.
+The instructions in this section are for use with GeneMapper® ID-X software, version 1.2, or GeneMapper® ID software, version 3.2.
 Due to potential differences between software versions, some of the instructions may not apply to all software versions.

 6.A.
-Importing PowerPlex® ESI Fast Panels, Bins and Stutter Text Files into GeneMapper® ID-X Software
+PowerPlex® ESI Panels, Bins and Stutter Text Files with GeneMapper® ID-X Software, Version 1.2

-To facilitate analysis of data generated with the PowerPlex® ESI 17 Fast System, we have created panels, bins and stutter text files to allow automatic assignment of genotypes using GeneMapper® ID-X software.
+To facilitate analysis of data generated with the PowerPlex® ESI 17 Pro System, we have created panels, bins and stutter text files to allow automatic assignment of genotypes using GeneMapper® ID-X software.
 We recommend that users receive training from Applied Biosystems on the GeneMapper® ID-X software to familiarize themselves with proper operation of the software.